Fernando1417/Nexus/VBA/00_VBA.md

 # general guid for writing VBA for MS Excel

+## sections of subrutine

+### First section: header + signature

+Start every module with `Option Explicit`, then give each Sub a clear header comment and a strongly‑typed signature.
+This “first section” sets intent, inputs, and error policy.

+Template (copy/paste at the top of a Sub):

+' ---\[ Sub Header \]-----------------------------------------------------------
+' Name: SubName
+' Purpose: One‑line summary of what this subroutine does.
+' Inputs: arg1 As Long – meaning; arg2 As String – meaning
+' Outputs: None (writes to sheet/range X) ' or: Returns via ByRef/out params
+' Side effects:Changes selection?
+Writes to sheet?
+Shows messages?
+' Errors: Raises on invalid input / shows MsgBox / returns early
+' Preconditions:ActiveSheet exists; named range "Data" exists (example)
+' ---------------------------------------------------------------------------
+Public Sub SubName(ByVal arg1 As Long, ByVal arg2 As String, \_
+Optional ByVal verbose As Boolean = False)
+Const APP\_NAME As String = "MyWorkbook"
+On Error GoTo ErrHandler

+## names recomenadtion

 ## Option Explicit

 Option Explicit tells VBA to require explicit variable declarations.